 At the heart of the survey's objectives is the understanding of the economic well-being of Canadians: what economic shifts do individuals and families live through, and how does it vary with changes in their paid work, family make-up, receipt of government transfers or other factors?
-The survey's longitudinal dimension makes it possible to see such concurrent and often related events.

 - Questionnaire(s) and reporting guide(s)

 NOTE: Effective with the 2012 reference year, cross-sectional income estimates will be available from the Canadian Income Survey (record number 5200), see the link in the "Documentation" section.

 Longitudinal estimates are available up to and including 2010.

 For detailed information related to previous SLID releases, please click on the "Other reference periods" sidebar.